 Established in 1990, CCMF, in partnership with the Ontario March of Dimes, has built a specialized group home, Standing Oaks, at 1212 Michigan Ave.
-It has full time Ontario March of Dimes support staff, who provide care for six medically fragile individuals.
-This has allowed these individuals to live in a family-oriented home, rather than an institution.
+It has full time Ontario March of Dimes support staff, who provide care for nine medically fragile individuals, allowing our residents to live in a family-oriented home, rather than an institution.

-This partnership also includes the Rotary Foundation, and the Ontario Ministry of Health.
+This partnership also includes the Rotary Foundation, and Ontario Ministry of Health.

 In 1989 a group of parents of medically fragile children realized that needed services were not available in the Sarnia-Lambton area.
 Visits to several group homes throughout southwestern Ontario helped Community Concerns for the Medically Fragile (CCMF) identify and plan for the ideal home-like environment for the medically fragile young people in the Sarnia area.
 The submission of proposals to various Ministries of the Government were considered, rejected, revised and re-worked.

 In 2000 a partnership with the Ontario Ministry of Health, Long Term Care Division, the Rotary Foundation, the Ontario March of Dimes and CCMF was developed and finally approved.
-In 2001 a temporary solution was piloted-a three bedroom, wheelchair accessible townhouse was rented from the Sarnia and District Association for Community Living.
-It was immediately filled with three young adults—one who had been living at home with his parents, and two who had been living on the Long-term care ward of the local hospital.
+In 2001 a temporary solution was piloted a three bedroom, wheelchair accessible townhouse, was rented from the Sarnia and District Association for Community Living.
+It was immediately filled with three young adults, one who had been living at home with his parents, and two who had been living in the long-term care ward of the local hospital.
 Plans continued for our permanent home and in February 2004 CCMF proudly opened the doors of Standing Oaks.

-Standing Oaks sits in a park-like setting and is home for five young adults.
+Standing Oaks sits in a park-like setting and at present is home for nine young adults and adults.
 It is staffed 24 hours a day by caring individuals from the Ontario March of Dimes.
 Parents, families and friends are welcome to visit, and remain involved in the lives of their family members.
-A respite bed is also available there, to help families who continue to care for their loved one at home.
-The respite bed allows the families to have a break from the 24-hour/7day/365 days a year demanding care that their child/adolescent/young adult requires.
+A respite bed is available, to help families who continue to care for their loved one at home.
+The respite bed allows families to have a break from the 24-hour/7day/365 days a year demanding care that their child/adolescent/young adult requires.

 Our community has supported CCMF and Standing Oaks throughout the years.
-When we think of all of the people and organizations that have helped this ‘hidden gem’ come into existence, it truly boggles the mind.
-Dedicated volunteers sit on the Board of Directors of CCMF and assist in administrative and fundraising activities as needed.
-Students from Lambton College gain experience and insight into the care of the medically fragile by working at Standing Oaks as part of their Co-op placement.
-Local businesses, media and just ordinary people have given of their time, money and ideas to support this unique group of individuals.
-CCMF continues to assist the residents at Standing Oaks by providing many of the extras that make a house a home.
+When we think of all of the people and organizations that have helped this ‘hidden gem’ come to fruition, it boggles the mind!
+Dedicated volunteers sit on the Board of Directors of CCMF and assist in administrative and fundraising activities.
+Local businesses, media and just ordinary people have given their time, money and ideas to support this unique group of individuals.
+CCMF continues to assist the residents at Standing Oaks by providing many extras that make a house a home.
 Our outreach program was expanded in 2020 to help those medically fragile who live at home.

-We are so proud of Standing Oaks and all it represents.
-We couldn’t have done it without you!
+We are very proud of our accomplishments, we couldn’t have done it without you!!